bciancio/AndroidCapstoneProjectV2/README.md

 - I've gotten both the fragments wired up.
 - Currently working on populating the RecyclerView ListFrag
 - Getting failure when I make a request to my service?
+Ask lori?